yuemingl/ExprEngine/README.md

 #ExprEngine
 ExprEngine compiles a string of expression to java bytecode in memory at runtime.
 The bytecode represents a static method or a class which implements a user defined interface.
 The method can be called as normal Java method and returns Java object.
 Some simple examples are shown in following codes.

 #### 1. A quick example: parse and evaluate.
 (Note: the bytecode will be generated each time when using function ExprEngine.exec().
-See examples below for more efficient ways.)
+See examples in sections 2,3 and 4 below for more efficient ways.)
 ```Java
 import static io.lambdacloud.ExprEngine.exec;
 ...